 8. The U.S. mail was the original enabler of trolls.

 In the 19th and early 20th centuries, insulting “vinegar” or “poison” valentines were a popular trend in America (and England, btw).
 These cards featured a male or female caricature of popular stereotypes like a miser or a spinster, and the drawing was accompanied by mean-spirited verse.
 Here’s one sample: “Hey, Lover Boy, the place for you/Is home upon the shelf/‘Cause the only one who’d kiss you/Is a jackass like yourself!”
-Youch.
-Here’s how you can keep junk mail out of your own mailbox.
+Here are 11 shocking things your mail carrier knows about you.

 9. While the Pony Express did deliver mail, it was never part of the U.S. postal service.